rithikkk/alienattack/README.txt

 /Plane.json                 -> plane class for rendering planes with predefined values /CustomObject.js            -> custom class for rendering custom objects with given verts/norms/uvs/triangles

-This is just a template to get you started in making a game using Refinery.
-Feel free to edit all of this code and change whatever you'd like.
-And as always have fun.

-Contact me at zachthm@gmail.com if you have any questions